 For more information read our articles a visit to Harlem and discovering the neighborhood of Morningside Heights.

 How do we close the plan?

-These 5 days are a lot of walking, so as we have a week we can divide these routes as you want, so that one of the routes is divided in two, make a day of rest between route and route to go shopping, … To visit the rest of New York not visited in these routes, a good option is to hire a tour of contrasts, where you can know the contrasts between Brooklyn, Queens and Bronx.
+These 5 days are a lot of walking, so as we have a week we can divide these routes as you want, so that one of the routes is divided into two, make a day of rest between route and route to go shopping, … To visit the rest of New York not visited in these routes, a good option is to hire a tour of contrasts, where you can know the contrasts between Brooklyn, Queens, and the Bronx.